-Total Assets for FY20 decreased approximately 2.3 percent to \$121 million compared to \$124 million for FY19 and compared to a decline of 5.4 percent, \$7.1 million from FY18 to FY19.
-However, within Current Assets, Cash increased by \$443,154 from the previous year.
-This reversed the trend from FY18 to FY19 with the decline in Cash of \$1.44 million.
-This is the first fiscal year since FY15 that there has been an increase in cash, when comparing year-over-year.
-The decline in student enrollments is being offset by a 3.1 percent Tuition & Fee increase for in-state tuition and fees and a 1 percent increase in out-of-state tuition and fees for the academic year beginning in FY19.
-Further, the increase in the State Appropriation of \$2.7 million provides an additional resource to stabilize Cash.
+Total Assets for FY2021 decreased approximately 3.3 percent to \$117 million compared to \$121 million for FY2020 and compared to a decline of 2.3 percent, \$2.9 million from FY2019 to FY2020.
+However, within Current Assets, Cash increased by \$371,926 from the previous year.
+This continues the trend from FY2019 to FY2020 with the increase in Cash of \$443,154.
+This is the second consecutive fiscal year since FY2015 that there has been an increase in cash, when comparing year-over-year.
+The decline in student enrollments is partially due to the COVID-19 pandemic, resulting in some students delaying the start of their college education due to the many uncertainties and overarching life-changing challenges.
+The University did not increase tuition and fees for in-state or out-of-state students for fiscal year 2021 in consideration of the many financial constraints caused by the pandemic, such as businesses being forced to close temporarily as well as other essential cost of living impairments.
+Further, the one-time increase in the State Appropriation of \$190,257 provides a small additional increase in Other Current Assets for FY2021.

 The majority of non-current assets are comprised of capital assets.
 These assets are reported net of accumulated depreciation.
 The University's annual investment in capital projects and equipment can significantly impact the value of non-current assets from year to year.
-The University again deferred many noncritical large capital projects in FY20 that would have offset accumulated depreciation.
-However, there were two projects, the Student Center and Knutti Hall roof replacements started in FY20 and completed in FY20 and FY21, respectively.
-Non-current assets decreased by \$3.9 million compared to FY19, continuing the trend from FY18 to FY19 which declined \$4.7 million.
+The University again deferred many noncritical large capital projects in FY2021 that would have offset accumulated depreciation.
+However, one project commencing in FY2020, the Knutti Hall foundation stabilization, was completed in FY2021.
+Other capital projects beginning in FY2021 included: